incomodum/Traffi/README.md

 | ------------- | ------------- |
 | ![](./images/before.gif) | ![](./images/after.gif) |

-We use [uxsim package](https://github.com/toruseo/UXsim) to simulate the traffic based upon data parsed from API response snapshot from [Invipo Cloud Solution](https://www.invipo.com/en)
+We use [uxsim package](https://github.com/toruseo/UXsim) to simulate the traffic based upon data parsed from API response snapshot from [Invipo Cloud Solution](https://www.invipo.com/)

-## Future Plans
+## Future Features
-- [ ] Waze Integration of incident avoidance
+- [ ] 🚗 Waze Integration of incident avoidance
-- [ ] Real-Time model for adjusting the traffic light plans
+- [ ] 🚦 Real-Time model for adjusting the traffic light plans
 - [ ] And more...

 ---